 You will be called on at least once a year to participate in evaluating the effectiveness of the CDEC by completing a survey.
-When the results from all sources have been collected, the results will be shared with all CDEC families in writing as well as at a family meeting.
+When results from all sources have been collected, they will be shared with all CDEC families in writing and at a family meeting.
 We urge each family to participate in this important process.